aimms/how-to/Articles/159/159-exchange-data-with-cloud.rst

    :description: How to set up a framework for sending data via the AIMMS Cloud platform.
    :keywords: cloud, exchange, api, configure, network

-Exchange data with the AIMMS Cloud Platform
+Exchange Data with the AIMMS Cloud Platform
 ===========================================

 This document aims to introduce you to the options for exchanging data with the `AIMMS Cloud Platform <https://documentation.aimms.com/cloud/>`_.